 To buy a new climbing rope is pretty similar to getting a mobile phone contract.
 There are numerous types for seemingly endless uses.

-So we thought, we’ll organize the whole thing a bit and explain to you, which rope types exist in the first place.
+So we thought we would organise the whole thing a bit and explain to you, which rope types exist in the first place.
 So, what exactly is the difference between single ropes, half ropes and twin ropes?
 And which is most suited for which use?

 The different rope types